OptimalDesignLab/PETSc2.jl/docs/src/build.md

 do not.
 If you are unsure which MPI implementation to install, I recommend MPICH, which is available as a package for Debian-based system.

 `ArrayViews.jl` will also be installed if not present.
-The master version does not support Julia v0.4, so an older commit will be checked out.

-`FactCheck` will also be installed if not present.

 ## Installing PETSc